 Work Authorization for J-2 Dependents

 J-2 dependents are eligible to apply for a work permit in the U.S. from U.S. Citizenship and Immigration Services (USCIS).
-The application process takes 3-4 months and when complete, the J-2 dependent will receive an employment authorization document (EAD).
-The J-2 dependent may not begin employment until he or she has the EAD in hand.
+The application process takes 3-4 months and when the application is approved, the J-2 dependent will receive an employment authorization document (EAD).
+The J-2 dependent may not begin employment until he or she has the EAD work permission in hand.
 With a valid EAD, a J-2 dependent may work in any job, full- or part-time, paid or unpaid.
 The EAD is usually valid for one year or the duration of the DS-2019 whichever is shorter.
-Extensions are possible but also take several months therefore to ensure continue work authorization, J-2 dependents should reapply 3-4 months before the EAD expires.
+Extensions are possible, but also takes several months for approval.
+Therefore, to ensure continuous work authorization, J-2 dependents should reapply 3-4 months before their current EAD expires.
 To apply for an EAD, the J-2 dependent must be currently in the U.S. and should complete the following steps:

 - Complete the I-765 Form: